ianayl/ship/README.md

-# Ship - SHell, but Interactive aand Posix compliant this time.
+# Ship - SHell, but Interactive and Posix compliant this time.

 Ship is an interactive shell that strives to be friendly, _somewhat_ fast and POSIX compliant for once.